Bert-R/citus_docs/aboutcitus/introduction_to_citus.rst

 ############

 At a high level, Citus distributes the data across a cluster of commodity servers.
-Incoming SQL queries are then parallel processed across these servers.
+Incoming SQL queries are then parallelly processed across these servers.

 .. image:: ../images/citus-basic-arch.png